babylonchain/babylonchain.github.io/docs/testnet/setup-node.md

 # Setting Up a Full Node

-This is a guide for setting up a full node for the Babylon system.
+👀 Learn how to set up the full node for the Babylon system.

+---

 :::info Note